 - 3/4 cup honey

-- Combine honey, bourbon, and cloves in small bowl until well blended.
+- Combine honey, whiskey, and cloves in small bowl; mix until well blended.

-- Place ham, cut-side down, in roasting pan; brush with honey mixture.
+- Place ham cut side down into roasting pan and brush with honey mixture.

-- Remove from oven and place on serving platter.
+- Remove from pan, place on serving platter and pour juices over ham.

 - 1/3 cup honey